 Tom Slick Dog Park is a great place to visit if your dog loves playing in water.
-One of the unique qualities about Tom Slick Park is the amount of water located nearby.
-Not only is there a pond, but there’s also a tub inside the dog park to help keep those pups clean, and cool.
-If you have a dog who loves playing in water, he/she will love Tom Slick Dog Park.
+One of the unique qualities about Tom Slick Park is the amount of water nearby.
+Not only is there a pond, but there’s also a tub inside the dog park to help keep those pups clean and cool.
+If you have a dog who loves playing in water, he will love Tom Slick Dog Park.

-Tom Slick Dog Park is easy to access because the parking lot is located off the eastbound SH 151 frontage road coming from I410.
+Tom Slick Dog Park is easy to access because one parking lot is located along the eastbound SH-151 frontage road, coming from I-410.
 Early in the day there was plenty of available parking when we visited the park.
 Later in the day you may have to take advantage of the overflow parking area beyond the outdoor basketball court.

-I probably do not need to mention that I410 gets very crowded in the morning and evening.
-There is an entrance to the park on the south side from Timbercreek Drive, which will require a short walk by the pond.
-Furthermore, you may still need to deal with traffic on SH 151, or I410 depending on your location.
-Traffic may be a major limiting factor to those not living in a nearby subdivision.
+There is an entrance to the park on the south side at Timbercreek Drive, which will require a short walk by the pond.
+This may, or may not, save you from dealing with traffic on SH-151, or I-410.
+Traffic may be a limiting factor for those not living nearby.
 However, if you can get to Tom Slick Park, it has several unique qualities your dog might enjoy.

 One area is dedicated to dog agility, which is where the obstacles are contained.
 The agility area is small, with only a handful of obstacles, but it’s better than nothing.
 A small amount of grass is within the area, but the dog park is primarily filled with mulch.
 A concrete sidewalk also runs through the park and seems to take up quite a bit of space.
 I don’t understand the layout of the park.
 It looks nice, but seems to separate the park features into areas.
 Dogs do not necessarily stick to predesigned areas.
 If there is room to roam, they will use it.